Sanketika-Obsrv/obsrv-automation/README.md

 ## AWS
 ### Prerequisites:
 1. You will need key-secret pair to access AWS.
 Learn how to create or manage these at [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-Please export these variables in terminal session
+Please export these variables in terminal session.
 ```
 export AWS_ACCESS_KEY_ID=mykey
 export AWS_SECRET_ACCESS_KEY=mysecret